Fuel cells for travel trailers

 Small fuel cells need a battery to supply loads exceeding their maximum output.
 High energy capacity, however, is not required.
 Energy stores more efficiently in the fuel these cells run from.
 Starter type batteries are thus fine.
 So too are LiFePO4s.

-Fuel cells for caravans – an economic alternative?
+Fuel cells for travel trailers – an economic alternative?

 Often-made comparisons with petrol generators are flawed.
 Such generators are only fuel-efficient whilst under 50%-80% load.
 That works fine if that amount of energy is for battery charging.
 On light loads, however, they gobble fuel.
 Emission regulations. also, may eventually preclude generators.